segmentio/segment-docs/src/engage/audiences/customerAI-audiences.md

 - Segment displays a progress bar until the audience conditions are generated.

 > success ""
-> To help you write your prompt, view these [example prompts](#use-cases-and-examples) and [best practices](#best-practices).
+> To help you write your prompt, view these [example prompts](#example-prompts) and [best practices](#best-practices).

 ### Modify an audience description

 Once Segment generates the audience conditions, the prompt box remains open for reference.
 You can close this box, or modify your audience description and click **Build** again.
-Modifying an audience overwrites the existing audience conditions Segment previously generated.

-> info ""
-> Once Segment generates the audience, you can also edit any conditions straight from the audience builder.
+Modifying an audience description overwrites the existing conditions previously generated.
+You can also edit any conditions straight from the audience builder.

-## Use cases and examples
+## Example prompts

 Use the following examples to help you get started with audience prompts.